gravitational/teleport/rfd/0183-access-request-kube-resource-allow-list.md

 Requesting for namespace not in this list is denied.

-## As an admin, I want to limit namespaces using role templates and traits
+## As an admin, if a user requests for namespaces, I want to limit namespaces using role templates and traits

 Trait interpolation will be supported in [v17](https://github.com/gravitational/teleport/pull/45277) for `kubernetes_resources` field: